Trevor Bassitt: Professional career

-Currently[] an unsponsored athlete, and without a permanent coach following the death of Jud Logan in the winter of 2022, Bassitt won the gold medal in the men's 400 metres event at the 2022 USA Indoor Track and Field Championships held in Spokane, Washington.
+Previously [] an unsponsored athlete, and without a permanent coach following the death of Jud Logan in the winter of 2022, Bassitt won the gold medal in the men's 400 metres event at the 2022 USA Indoor Track and Field Championships held in Spokane, Washington.

 He finished 2nd at the 2022 USA Outdoor Track and Field Championships in the 400 m hurdles with a time of 47.47 s, to qualify for the 2022 World Athletics Championships.

 He won the bronze medal in the men's 400 metres hurdles event at the 2022 World Athletics Championships held in Eugene, Oregon, United States.
 Following this individual medal, Trevor was selected as a member of the team USA 4 × 400 m relay to compete in the qualifying heats.
 As the anchor leg of the relay, the team won their heat in 2:58.96 to qualify for the finals.
 While not a member of the team competing in the finals, he also earned a gold medal by virtue of team USA winning the 4 × 400 m event.
 He won the silver medal in the men's 400 metres event at the 2022 World Athletics Indoor Championships held in Belgrade, Serbia.

 In November 2022 Bassitt moved to Florida to train under coach Mike Holloway.
 He finished 3rd in the 400 meter hurdles at the 2023 USA Outdoor Track and Field Championships to secure his spot on his 3rd consecutive National Team.
 He would go on to run a personal best of 47.38 during the semi-final round of the 2023 World Athletics Championships in Budapest, Hungary.
 He ended up placing 6th in the final with a time of 48.22.
 To conclude the meet he ran the lead off leg for Team USA during the heats of the 4 × 400 meter relay that would go on to run 2:58.47.
 Similar to the 2022 championships he did not compete in the final but still earned a gold medal for his work in the heats.

+He became sponsored by Adidas in 2025.